ghicheon/CarND-Capstone-Final-Project/README.md

 detail..... blah blah, blah~~~

 ### pid controller tunning (Ghicheon Lee)
+Conditional integral is applied to PID controller.
+FOPDT(first order plus dead-time model) parameters were found.
+IMC(Internal Model Control) tunning is used.
-FOPDT(first order plus dead-time model) ,IMC(Internal Model Control).
-MPC model was considered but not used(https://github.com/ghicheon/code_snippets).
+MPC model was considered (https://github.com/ghicheon/code_snippets) but not used because it's too slow in python.

 I modified code like following in order to measure FOPDT parameters.